Nayfall/Pc_Auto_Shutdown/README.md

 ## Notes

 - The script may require admin privileges to execute the shutdown command.
+- The "HH" format can be used like "H" too

 Feel free to customize and improve this script according to your preferences.